kryptco/www/static/src/docs/_posts/2017-09-05-code-signing.md

 	gpgSign = true
 ```

-These config options specifies that Git should use the `krgpg` program when it is asked to sign commits and tags and it enables signing commits by default.
+These config options specify that Git should use the `krgpg` program when it is asked to sign commits and tags and enable signing commits by default.
 If you want to disable this, `kr` provides a helpful command to toggle this setting:

 ```bash
 $ kr codesign off # disable code signing by default